 Known as a trusted guide to women worldwide through her books and the Foundation website, the completely revised fifth edition of Dr. Susan Love’s Breast Book was termed “the bible for women with breast cancer” by The New York Times.
 Dr. Susan Love’s Menopause and Hormone Book, first published in 1998 and revised in 2003, was one of the first to sound the alarm against the long term use of postmenopausal hormones.
 Live a Little (Crown 2009) encourages women to take a reasonable approach to becoming healthy.

-A true visionary, Dr. Love’s notable projects include the Army of Women®, a creative internet solution partnering women and scientists with the goal of accelerating breast cancer research.
+A true visionary, Dr. Love’s notable projects include the Love Research Army, a creative internet solution partnering women and scientists with the goal of accelerating breast cancer research.
 In October 2012, the Foundation launched the Health of Women [HOW] Study™, an online cohort study with the goal of identifying the cause of breast cancer.